Zefiro21/Theory-and-Research/README.md

-Theory and Research - Repository
+THEORY AND RESEARCH - Repository

 Repository of theoretical works and simulations in the field of Machine Learning, Python and SAS coding.
 It includes research papers, theoretical models, and results from numerical simulations.

 ----------
+SUMMARY
+A brief description about each file:

+- Correlation Matrix - Python.pdf:
-1) Proc Expand.pdf:
+- Proc Expand.pdf:
-2) Random Simulations.pdf:
+- Random Simulations.pdf: